upnance/magento-v2/README.md

 ## Upnance_Gateway

-This is a major release - a remake of the old 2.x module (Upnance_Payment).

-The main reason for the remake was to fix two main issues of Upnance_Payment, namely:
-* Marking unsuccessful orders as "Authorized"
-* Making it not possible to cancel such orders

 We highly suggest to test it on a staging/development environment first.

 Tested on Magento 2.3 / 2.4 (PHP version up to 8.3).